jgmeet/DH307/README.md

 - Run Fastqc for Quality Check
 - Run TrimGalore to trim reads with poor quality
 - Run STAR aligner for alignment
 In this pipeline, I got stucked at the STAR aligner part, was not able to solve the error due to time constraints.

+## Final Pipeline
-So proceded for the analysis with Pipeline1
+Due to some errors in Pipeline2, I proceded for the analysis with Pipeline1